 - Experienced members may be asked to mentor new committee members during their first year of membership.

-- Technical Committee members may be asked by the SNUG Technical Committee Chair and the SNUG Program Manager to act as moderators for presentations given at SNUG conferences.
+- Technical Committee members may be asked by the Chair and the Program Manager to act as moderators for presentations given at SNUG conferences.

-- The Technical Committee Chair role is a one-to three-year commitment, with a maximum term of three years (per conference).
+- The Chair has a maximum term of three years (per conference).

-- Any member who serves on the Technical Committee for three or more years is eligible to be the Technical Committee Chair.
+- Any member who serves on the Technical Committee for three or more years is eligible to be the Chair.

-- The Technical Committee Chair partners with the Program Manager to organize submissions, make recommendations on acceptance/rejection, and address concerns raised by members of the Technical Committee.
+- The Chair partners with the Program Manager to organize submissions, make decisions on acceptance/rejection, and address concerns raised by members of the Technical Committee.

-- The Technical Committee Chair assists with the composition of the Technical Committee to ensure all technical expertise areas are represented.
+- The Chair assists with the composition of the Technical Committee to ensure all technical expertise areas are represented.
 Synopsys users are preferred members, then Synopsys employees if needed.

-- The Technical Committee Chair coordinates the Technical Committee Award voting process.
+- The Chair coordinates the Technical Committee Award voting process.

-- The Technical Committee Chair works with Program Manager to assist with other special events for the conference.
+- The Chair works with Program Manager to assist with other special events for the conference.

-- The Technical Committee Chair leads Technical Committee conference calls.
+- The Chair leads Technical Committee conference calls.

-- The Technical Committee Chair may act as Master of Ceremonies at the conference:
+- The Chair may act as Master of Ceremonies at the conference:

 - Welcomes attendees during the general session